ibm-cloud-docs/key-protect/grant-access-keys.md

 ## Granting access for specific functions
 {: #grant-access-keys-specific-functions}

-In order to use the {{site.data.keyword.keymanagementserviceshort}} [Key Purge feature](/docs/key-protect?topic=key-protect-delete-purge-keys), a specific permission called `KeyPurge` must be granted as that permission is not enabled by default, even to the account owner.
-This permission can be granted to either a user or an [IAM role](/docs/key-protect?topic=key-protect-manage-access).
-Once you've followed the steps listed in the other sections of this topic for either granting access to this permission for all keys, or a specific key, choose the `KeyPurge` permission as shown in the graphic.
+In order to use the {{site.data.keyword.keymanagementserviceshort}} [Key Purge feature](/docs/key-protect?topic=key-protect-delete-purge-keys), a specific role called `KeyPurge` must be granted as it is not enabled by default, even for the account owner.
+Once you've followed the steps listed in the other sections of this topic for either granting access to this permission for all keys, or a specific key, choose the _KeyPurge_ role as shown in the graphic.

 ![The image shows an example of how to grant permission to use the Key Purge Feature.](images/key-purge-permission.jpg){: caption="Figure 4.
 Shows how to grant permission to use the Key Purge Feature." caption-side="bottom"}